datawire/quark/examples/slack/README.md

 Log into Slack, then grab an API token from https://api.slack.com/web#authentication

-Store that token in a file
+Store that token in a file in this directory

-    echo 'your API token here' > slack-bot/.slack.token
+    echo 'your API token here' > .slack.token

 ## Python

-**Note**: This will require twisted.

 Compile the quark interface into a package.
-Install the quark twisted integration and the generated package:
+Install the quark Python threaded integration and the generated package:

     quark --python package slack.q
-    pip install datawire-quark-twisted slack/py/dist/slack-0.1.0-py2-none-any.whl
+    pip install datawire-quark-threaded slack/py/dist/slack-0.1.0-py2-none-any.whl

 Run the bot

-    slack-bot && python bot.py
+    python bot.py

 ## JavaScript